NardSack/Assignment-1/README.md

 Media
 The photos used in this site were obtained from ...
 Acknowledgements
-I received inspiration for this project from https://www.acdc.com/ and https://royal-scandal.com/en/ where i got my icon https://icons8.com/ my fonts
+I received inspiration for this project from https://www.acdc.com/ and heavily from https://royal-scandal.com/en/ for the content where i got my icon https://icons8.com/ my fonts